lednikita0481/Hash-Table-research/README.md

 | `-O3`        |      8.4          |   1.32               | 1.32                  |
 | AVX hash     |      8.1          |   1.37               | 1.04                  |

 We see, our optimisation improves the performance, but not 4 times.
-It happened due to a plenty of memory references.
-Unfortunately, it was difficult for me to implement such algothm that needs only one load from memory.
+It happened due to plenty of memory references.
+Unfortunately, it was difficult for me to implement such an algorithm that needs only one load from memory.

 ### Version 1.2 Hash count using AVX instruction for a single word